jamesdoh0109/frontend-challenge-f24/README.md

 Using React's built in `useState` hook is simple, but as your component tree becomes larger and larger, it can face the difficulty of having to pass props down into the tree, across multiple child components (that might not need them), also known as _prop drilling_.
 In addition, in situations where two child components, say `A` and `B`, need to share some state, we need to make sure that the shared state is lifted to the closest common parent, also known as _state lifting_.
 These are valid approaches to managing state, but they can quickly make our code more difficult to manage and reason about, often times, passing props to a component that doesn't even need it and introducing tight coupling between parent and child components.

 For Penn Course Cart, I decided to use [Recoil](https://recoiljs.org/) for state management because it offers efficient and developer-friendly approach to handling global state, in our case, `Course` and `Cart`.
-Recoil's _atoms_ and _selectors_ enable components to subscribe only to specific slices of state they need, and the boilberplate is also very minimal.
+Recoil's _atoms_ and _selectors_ enable components to subscribe only to specific slices of state they need, and the boilerplate is also very minimal.
 This means we can have simpler and cleaner code compared to popular state management tools such as [Redux](https://redux.js.org/), while still providing similar functionality but with less complexity.

 ### Courses Data Customization